abcxyz/guardian/README.md

 Currently, data is collected on:
 - Count of total invocations
 - Count of each sub-command (apply, plan, policy enforce, policy fetch-data, ect)
-- Count of invocations running in panic
+- Count of invocations resulting in panic
 - Runtime in ms of each invocation

 Along with each metric, the following metadata is recorded: